 It stands on the top of Tulloch Hill, between the entrances to Glens Clova and Prosen.
 It’s certainly a prominent landmark from a fair distance away.

 From the colours of the mixed woods that line the riverside to the open heathery hillside with far-reaching views over the Angus Glens and the Grampians, it was great to just sit beneath the tower and listen to the only sound breaking the silence – a skein of cackling geese flying past on their way to the coast.

-I’ve often driven into Glen Clova vowing to one day take a closer look at the monument and this seemed the ideal day to do just that.
+I’ve often driven into Glen Clova vowing to one day take a closer look at the Airlie Monument.
+This was the ideal day to do just that.